I'm free! I'm free! I'm Winston bloody Churchill!

 |Studio||Salon Pictures in association with Silver Reel and Embankment Films|

 |Period & Setting||June 1944, the lead-up to D-Day|

-The film sometimes across as being very arty, with the opening caption unhelpfully informing us the scene takes place on the '1,736th day of World War II' when a label of 'June 1944' would actually mean more.
-Churchill stands on a beach which turns blood coloured and then black and white.
+The film sometimes comes across as being very arty, with the opening caption unhelpfully informing us the scene takes place on the '1,736th day of World War II' when a label of 'June 1944' would actually mean more.
+Churchill stands on a beach which turns blood-coloured and then black and white.

 Overall Brian Cox7 plays the lead role well in a film that tries to deconstruct the man behind the myth.
 Yet the film delights in portraying Churchill so different to the popular view so much that the public rejected the film and instead flocked to a film with a more traditional, heroic portrayal of the man.
 Churchill was panned critically and flopped commercially.

 In May 1940 the Conservative Neville Chamberlain resigns as Prime Minister having lost the confidence of Parliament following his policy of appeasement being seen as weakness.
 Though Chamberlain wants Viscount Halifax to succeed him, the only Conservative politician that the opposition parties will serve with in a coalition government is Winston Churchill.

 Despite the support of the Labour and Liberal parties, Churchill is distrusted by his own party and is forced to appoint his political enemies and rivals Chamberlain and Halifax into key positions in his War Cabinet and work closely with them, despite their strong opposition to his determination to continue fighting Nazi Germany.
 The king also has no confidence in Churchill, particularly after Churchill refuses to admit that the allies are losing the Battle of France.
 With a French surrender inevitable, leaving the British Expeditionary Force stranded and surrounded, matters reach a crisis point both militarily and politically.